 Course description

-The LLM in Transnational Dispute Resolution course allows you to develop advanced knowledge of the procedural and substantive law and the rules that govern the settlement of international and transnational disputes.
+The LLM Transnational Dispute Resolution develops advanced expertise in the procedures and substantive rules that govern the settlement of international and cross-border disputes.

 Aims